nsqx/js-projects/README.md

 # js-projects
-A collection of small and neat JavaScript projects I made
+A collection of JavaScript projects I have completed